 In line with rigorous academic standards, I clearly communicated the study’s purpose, design, practical relevance, and participant selection criteria—following best practices (Gall, Gall, & Borg, 2007).
 Participants were assured that their privacy and confidentiality would be fully respected, and they were informed how the findings would be disseminated.
 By outlining these ethical procedures from the outset, I aimed to build trust and demonstrate my competence and commitment to responsible research.

-This research paper examines the crucial leadership experiences of teachers and principals in the context of school improvement.
 While there is an extensive body of literature on school leadership, much of it has traditionally emphasized the role of principals as singular leaders (Leithwood et al., 1999).
 More recent scholarship highlights the growing importance of distributed and teacher leadership in sustaining school development (Harris, 2014; Leithwood, Harris, & Hopkins, 2020; Osei, Quansah, & Aboagye, 2025).
 However, despite this shift, there remains a noticeable gap in practice-based research that captures the lived experiences of both principals and teachers working collaboratively across school contexts.
 Existing studies often focus either on leadership models in theory or on principals’ perspectives, leaving the voices of teachers underrepresented (Ng, 2019; Tian, Risku, & Collin, 2016).

 By directly exploring how leadership is shared and enacted in daily school practices, this study seeks to fill that gap.
 It contributes to the literature by offering empirical evidence on how collaborative leadership influences teaching quality, student outcomes, and school culture.
 In doing so, it enriches current debates by moving beyond prescriptive models to highlight the nuanced, context-specific ways leadership is experienced and practiced in schools